 - Close your eyes.

-- Focus intently on each body part, one at a time, from your toes working your way up to your eyes–calves, knees, thighs, butt, stomach, chest, arms and hands.
+- Focus intently on each body part, one at a time, from your toes working your way up to your eyes—calves, knees, thighs, butt, stomach, back, chest, neck, arms and hands.

-- Breathe through the nose and tense each muscle group, one at a time.
-Hold for three to five seconds per muscle group.
+- Breathe deeply through the nose and tense each muscle group, one at a time.
+Hold the tension for three to five seconds per muscle group.

 If you become uncomfortable or lightheaded holding the breath, hold for a lesser count.